-A renal artery ultrasound is performed to look for blockages or narrowing of the renal arteries.
-Your physician may also order a renal artery ultrasound to monitor existing renal artery disease or as a follow up after surgery.
+We perform a renal artery ultrasound to look for blockages or narrowing of the renal arteries.
+Your physician may also order a renal artery ultrasound to monitor existing renal artery disease or as a follow-up after surgery.

 Renal Artery Ultrasound What to Expect